• Shop

 Agave is roasted in earthen pits lined with river stones.
 The roasting process takes 5-7 days.

-Deforestation is a problem in the Oaxacan Region — one of the reasons all the wood we use is from certified wood farmers.
+The fire is built using Encino, a native Oak.
+Because deforestation is a problem in the Oaxacan Region, all of the wood we use is from certified sustainable wood farmers

 Category: Mezcal